JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Introduction

-One way around these limitations is to study gravitationally lensed AGN hosts.
-A joint HST and JWST program (HST-GO 17726 and JWST-GO 6675, PI:Dahle) targeted 8 wide-separation lensed AGN primarily for the purposes of using time-delays inferred from AGN variability to put constraints on the Hubble constant.
+Gravitational lensing, by magnifying a galaxy, makes disentangling the light of the AGN from the light of the host galaxy possible at physical scales that are otherwise inaccessible.
+A joint HST and JWST program (HST-GO 17726 and JWST-GO 6675, PI: Dahle) targeted 8 wide-separation lensed AGN primarily for the purposes of using time-delays inferred from AGN variability to put constraints on the Hubble constant.
 The data acquired from that program, however, also provide clear views of the host galaxy morphologies.
-In this paper, we present results based on morphological analysis and host-galaxy SED fitting that suggest that one particular system---SDSSJ2222+2745 at $z=2.801$---may host an AGN in transition from type II to type I, in the manner described above, lending further support to the evolutionary hypothesis.
-We find that it is a source with only slight asymmetry, that has some dust, but is not heavily obscured, and that lies below the SFG main sequence without being fully quenched.
+In this paper, we present results based on morphological analysis and host-galaxy SED fitting that suggest that one particular system---\targetname\ at $z=2.801$---hosts an AGN that may be in transition from type~II to type~I. We find that it is a source with only slight asymmetry, that has some dust, but is not heavily obscured, and that lies below the SFG main sequence without being fully quenched.
 And, as our SED-modeling reveals, its last uptick in star-formation occurred about 300Myr ago---coinciding with the timescales one would expect if that star-formation and the AGN activity were both triggered by a merger.
+The available HST and JWST imaging of \targetname\ appear consistent with what one would expect assuming a merger-driven model of AGN and an evolutionary pathway between type II and type I AGN.

-The remainder of this paper is organized as follows. \S~\ref{sec:obs} describes the NIRCam and HST observations of SDSSJ2222+2745.
+The remainder of this paper is organized as follows. \S~\ref{sec:obs} describes the NIRCam and HST observations of \targetname.
 In \S~\ref{sec:morphModels} we describe how we constructed point spread functions (PSFs), created our morphological models, and extracted photometry of the AGN and host galaxy.
 We describe the SED-modeling and results in \S~\ref{sec:SED}.
 We discuss our results and summarize our conclusions in \S~\ref{sec:discussion}.
 The fiducial cosmology model used for all distance measurements as well as other cosmological values assumes a standard flat cold dark matter universe with a cosmological constant $(\Lambda$CDM), corresponding to WMAP9 observations \citep{Hinshaw_2013}.